geocucu/gc_msvc_toolbar/docs/behaviour.md

 Changes in the project property sheet followed by "Apply/OK" will immediately be saved to disk, to the file corresponding to the project's canonical persistence ("user"/"project").

-Hence monitoring the files directly is a possible choice for monitoring changes to the project configuration.
+Monitoring the files directly is a possible choice for monitoring changes to the project configuration.
 Risky, but the alternative (`IVs[...]Events`) interfaces make me not care right now.
+Alternatively, try DTE for update notifications, and IVs* for property getters/setters (which are broken for DTE).

 #### Startup Project